e-hengirmen/METU/README.md

 # METU
 Homeworks that are given to me while I was a student of METU Computer Engineering Department.
-## CENG 140 C programming
+## CENG 111 INTRODUCTION TO COMPUTER ENG.
+CONCEPTS
 Take Home Exams(Homeworks) and my submissions.
+## CENG 140 C PROGRAMMING
+Take Home Exams(Homeworks) and my submissions.
-## CENG 567 Design and Analysis of Algorithms
+## CENG 567 DESIGN AND ANALYSIS OF ALGORITHMS
 Take Home Exams(Homeworks) and my submissions.